 Get Quality Sleep

 Sleep is essential to immune system functioning.
 If you don’t have sufficient sleep, your body cannot produce the cytokines and antibodies that fuel the body’s first line of defense.
 Quality sleep is achieved by the amount of hours you are sleeping, the time you are sleeping, and the level of rest you achieve.
 Although the number of hours you sleep can differ slightly based on your dosha or constitution, the average person needs 8 hours (both under-sleeping and over-sleeping are detrimental to our health).
 In addition, Ayurveda says the best quality sleep occurs when we go to bed by 10pm and wake by sunrise.
-Therefore, a general recommendation is to sleep from about 10pm to 6am daily, although this can differ slightly depending on your constitution.
+Therefore, a general recommendation is to sleep from about 10pm to 6am daily.

 Quality of sleep is also affected by a variety of internal and external factors.
 Some of the biggest factors include temperature, light, noise, stress and caffeine.
 We should strive to sleep in peaceful, cool, dark and quiet environments, and minimize our stress and caffeine intake.
 It’s also important to minimize bright lights before bedtime as this can have a negative impact on our circadian rhythms.